pingcap/docs-dm/en/_index.md

 # TiDB Data Migration Documentation

-[TiDB Data Migration](https://github.com/pingcap/dm) (DM) is an integrated data migration task management platform that supports data migration from databases that are compatible with the MySQL protocol into TiDB, such as MySQL, MariaDB, and Aurora MySQL.
-It can help to reduce the operations cost of data migration.
+[TiDB Data Migration](https://github.com/pingcap/dm) (DM) is an integrated data migration task management platform, which supports data migration from MySQL-compatible databases (such as MySQL, MariaDB, and Aurora MySQL) into TiDB.
+It can help to reduce the operation cost of data migration.

 The latest stable version of DM is v2.0.